JETSCAPE/SummerSchool2022/Jul28_Transport/README.md

 <details><summary><b>3.
 How is the shape of the spectra effected by the rescattering?
 Can you confirm you observation with the mean pT plot?</b></summary>
 <p>
-Mean pT increases by around 30% due to the afterburner rescattering stage.
-This leads to a flattening of the proton sepctrum.
+**Main result of this session: Mean pT of protons increases significantly (by around 30%) due to the afterburner rescattering stage.** This can also be seen as a flattening of the proton pT spectrum.
 </p>
 </details>